-Located near the waterfront in Brooklyn, the now legendary Grimaldi's offers excellent pizzas.
-Cooked in a brick oven, the crusts emerge crispy and pleasantly charred.
-The toppings always consist of only the freshest ingredients, including their delectable sausage, vegetables and mozzarella cheese.
-No reservations are taken, so be prepared to wait outside along with hordes of faithful customers, who consider this to be the best pizza in New York City.
+Located near the scenic waterfront in Brooklyn, the now-legendary Grimaldi's Coal Brick-Oven Pizzeria offers excellent pizzas and other delicacies.
+Cooked in a brick oven, the pies emerge crispy, fresh, and pleasantly charred.
+The toppings always consist of choicest ingredients, including delectable sausages, bacon, meatballs, vegetables, and mozzarella cheese.
+Other dishes on the menu include a variety of fresh salads, desserts, calzones, along with an impressive beer and wine list.
+Over the years, Grimaldi's has earned its share of faithful customers, who consider this to be the best pizza in New York City.

 Principally a live music venue, The Long Beach Inn devotes plenty of energy to creating a wonderful concert schedule for music enthusiasts on Long Island, with great results.
 Special nights all week long tempt guests to satisfy their hunger at the restaurant - try Taco Tuesday - or dance to DJ mixes and happy hour acoustic sets before enjoying performances by great East Coast bands.
 See website for details and photo galleries.